MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/security-roles.md

 When a principal attempts an operation, the system performs an authorization check to make sure the principal is associated with at least one security role that grants permissions to perform the operation.
 Failing an authorization check aborts the operation.

-Management commands are the programmatic way to assign security roles on databases, tables, external tables, materialized views, and functions.
+The management commands listed in this article can be used to manage principals and their security roles on databases, tables, external tables, materialized views, and functions.

 ## Management commands